4p0cryph0n/4p0cryph0n.github.io/_posts/2025-05-09-ot-security-iec104-attack-and-defend.md

 ### Taking a step back - Understanding how IEC-104 Works

 For a moment, lets step outside the attacker's shoes, and understand how IEC-104 really works on a technical level.
-Let's fire up the legitimate `client` container and understand how an IEC-104 handles requests.
+Let's fire up the legitimate `client` container and understand how an IEC-104 RTU handles requests.

 When you fire up the legitimate master, you will be presented with the following console: